Published Jun 9, 2026 4 Min Read

 T WardChemburEast zone residential & IT belt.

-Essential Civic Services: What the BMC Does for You
+Essential civic services: What the BMC does for you?

 The BMC’s responsibilities span a vast range of services affecting daily life in Mumbai.
 Here’s how it manages some of the city’s most complex civic networks:

-Public Health and BMC Hospitals
+1. Public health and BMC hospitals

 The BMC runs several major hospitals that form the backbone of the city’s municipal healthcare system: